Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/building-blocks/reject-call.md

 # Reject a Call

-In this building block you will see how to reject a Call.
+In this building block you will see how to reject a Call, before it was answered.
+For implementation in Android, see the [Hangup building block](hangup-call)

 ## Example